top

 • Repeated imaging of a group of alcoholics who continued drinking over a 5-year period showed progressive brain shrinkage that significantly exceeded normal age-related shrinkage.
 Moreover, the rate of shrinkage correlated with the amount of alcohol consumed.

 The relationship between alcohol consumption and deterioration in brain structure and function is not simple.
 Measures such as average quantity consumed, or even total quantity consumed over a year, do not predict the ultimate extent of brain damage.
-The best predictor of alcohol related impairment is: maximum quantity consumed at one time, along with the frequency of drinking that quantity.

-In addition to the toxic effects of frequent high levels of alcohol intake, alcohol related diseases and head injuries (due to falls, fights, motor vehicle accidents, etc.) also contribute.
 Although changes in brain structure may be gradual, performance deficits appear abruptly.
 The individual often appears more capable than is actually the case, because existing verbal abilities are among the few faculties that are relatively unimpaired by chronic alcohol abuse.
-The pathogenic effects of alcohol abuse on Brain are well established, and worthy of your attention.

 The Pattern of Recovery

+Despite the grim realities described above, the situation is not hopeless: With abstinence there is functional and structural recovery!
 Predictably cognitive functions and motor coordination improve, at least partially, within 3 or 4 weeks of abstinence; cerebral atrophy reverses after the first few months of sobriety.5

 • Indications of structural pathology often disappear completely with long-term abstinence.6